fasalumk/arduine-project/README.md

-This is vehicle-toll code for arduino IDE using arduino uno and infrared sensors. created with C++
+This is automatic water dispenser code for arduino IDE using arduino uno and infrared sensors. created with C++